Functional Shoulder Instability

 Recovery time varies depending on the severity of the instability, the demands of your work or sport, and how consistently you complete your rehabilitation program.

-Milder cases may improve within several weeks, while longer-standing or multidirectional instability often needs a more structured rehabilitation period over several months.
+Milder cases may improve within several weeks.
+Longer-standing or multidirectional instability often needs a more structured rehabilitation period over several months.
 Good technique, gradual load progressions, and regular exercise usually influence results.

 Will You Need Surgery?